 Edgar MORIN, CNRS, sociologist, philosopher

-As every year, the Faculty hosts exciting and informative lectures by the Montpellier Society for the History of Medicine.
-Whether you are a culture lover or history buff, these free themed lectures are for you!
+As it does every year, the Faculty is hosting the fascinating and informative lectures organized by the Montpellier Society for the History of Medicine.
+Whether you’re a culture buff or a history enthusiast, these free, themed lectures are just for you!
 See the program below.

 • Friday, October 15, 2021